Tribal flags are displayed during Native American Day on the south steps of the California State Capitol.

 Interweaving Traditional Knowledge

 The co-production of knowledge, or the interweaving of Traditional Knowledge, is increasingly recognized as a best practice for bringing together multiple knowledges and methodologies in transdisciplinary research.
-To support and advance interweaving efforts, the Delta Science Program is conducting an assessment to establish a shared knowledge base of recent, current, and planned agency activities that serve as inroads for Indigenous peoples to practice, transmit, and/or revitalize their knowledges in the Bay-Delta.
-The assessment is expected to be completed by the end of 2024.
+To support and advance interweaving efforts, the Delta Science Program conducted an assessment to establish a shared knowledge base for inroads for Indigenous peoples to practice, transmit, and/or revitalize their knowledges.
+The assessment is expected in the June 2025 issue of the San Francisco Bay Estuary and Watershed Sciences journal.

-The Delta Science Program’s 2023-24 research awards encourage proposals for projects based on Traditional Knowledge and/or co-production of knowledge from collaborations among researchers, Tribes, and Tribal-serving organizations.
-In preparation for Tribal Knowledge and co-production projects, the Council met with Delta-area Tribes to learn about their research priorities, gauge interest in research partnerships, and get feedback on how the call for research proposals was structured.
-The Delta Science Program also provided Tribes with a list of research project ideas from potential science partners.
+The Delta Science Program’s encouraged proposals for projects based on Traditional Knowledge and/or co-production of knowledge from collaborations among researchers, tribes, and tribal-serving organizations.
+The 2025 Delta Research Awards included four projects that co-produce knowledge with Tribes.
+In preparation for Traditional Knowledge and co-production projects, the Council met with Delta-area tribes to learn about their research priorities, gauge interest in research partnerships, and get feedback on how the call for research proposals was structured.
+The Delta Science Program also provided tribes with a list of research project ideas from potential science partners.

 Contact Us